 Interior Doors

 Repair Standard Minimum Life 5 years

 Baths and occupied bedrooms will have operating doors and lock sets.

-Replacement Standard

 Hollow-core, pressed-wood product consistent with the style of existing doors including a lock set to complement existing hardware finish and style.

+Exterior Doors

-Exterior Doors Repair Standard Minimum Life 5 years Exterior doors will be solid, weather-stripped and will operate smoothly.
+Exterior doors will be solid, weather-stripped and will operate smoothly.
 They will include a peep site, a dead bolt, and an entrance lock set.

-Replacement Standard Minimum Life 50 years Replacement doors at the front of the property for historically significant buildings will be historically sensitive or shall follow applicable historic guidelines.
+Replacement doors at the front of the property for historically significant buildings will be historically sensitive or shall follow applicable historic guidelines.
 Steel, six-panel doors may be installed at entrances not visible from the front street and on the front of the property for buildings that are not historically significant.
 Dead bolt locks will be installed on all exterior doors keyed to match.
-All new doors will be weather-stripped to be air tight (no visible light).
+All new doors will be weather-stripped to be air tight (no visible light with the exception of up to 1⁄2" total vertical and horizontal gap in each corner of the door when fully closed).